A full splitting algorithm for fractional programs with structured numerators and denominators: Introduction

 The conventional approach to tackling single ratio fractional programming problems commonly involves utilizing Dinkelbach's method or its variants \cite{DW67,IB83}.
 The recent monograph \cite{CuiPang} comprehensively explores Dinkelbach's algorithm, incorporating surrogation as a mechanism to overcome the inherent nonconvexity of the resultant subproblems.
 However, solving the problem (\ref{PForm}) via Dinkelbach's method (or its variants) might prove to be expensive and challenging due to the presence of linear compositions both in numerator and denominator.

-For solving simple single ratio problems, where compositions of nonsmooth functions with linear operators do not occur, various splitting algorithms have been proposed in a series of recent works \cite{BDL,BDL23,BC17,LSZ}.
-These methods share the feature that at every iterative step, instead of invoking an inner loop aimed at solving the resulting Dinkelbach's scalarization of the fractional program, they execute only one iterative of a suitable splitting algorithm and updates the sequence of function values.
+For solving simple single ratio problems, where compositions of nonsmooth functions with linear operators do not occur, various splitting algorithms have been proposed in a series of recent works \cite{BDL,BDL23,BC17,LSZ,ZLSIAM}.
+These methods share the feature that at every iterative step, instead of invoking an inner loop aimed at solving the resulting Dinkelbach's scalarization of the fractional program, they execute only one iteration of a suitable splitting algorithm and update the sequence of function values.
+On the other hand, direct adaptations of these techniques for solving (\ref{PForm}) often lead to double-loop algorithms again, because of the presence of linear compositions.

-Our objective is to devise an algorithm for solving (\ref{PForm}) employing the full splitting paradigm \cite{SB19,BA20,HTY15}.
-To tackle this challenge, we take inspiration from recent works such as \cite{SB19,LSZ}, developing an {\it adaptive full-splitting proximal subgradient algorithm with an extrapolated step} (Adaptive FSPS).
+Our objective is to develop a single-loop, fully splitting algorithm with global convergence guarantees under reasonable assumptions (such as the Kurdyka-\L{}ojasiewicz (KL) property) for solving the problem (1.1) efficiently.
+Here, full splitting means that one relies on only the proximity operators of $g$ or $g^*$, and $f$ or $f^*$.
+To tackle this challenge, we take inspiration from recent works such as \cite{SB19,LSZ}, developing an {\it adaptive full splitting proximal subgradient algorithm with an extrapolated step} (Adaptive FSPS).
 In this approach, the linear operator in the numerator is evaluated through forward assessments.
 Using the technique of conjugate unfolding, it is disentangled from the nonsmooth component, which is evaluated via its proximal operator.
 Furthermore, the smooth component in the numerator is evaluated through its gradient, the nonsmooth component in the denominator is managed using its subgradient, and the linear operator in the denominator is also assessed through forward evaluations.